Should I get a mold inspection?

 This house has a finished basement with a trench drain and two sub-pumps to manage water.
 In short, the basement was water proofed, which really means the owner has controls in place to manage water.

 We found mold behind the finished basement walls, simple because the basement had high airborne moisture.
 The mold remediation including adjusting exterior feature to manage water and direct it away from the dwelling, which should have been done previously.

 The best mold inspections are professionals that have experience in both mold inspection and remediation.

 Finding mold during a mold inspection and following the project through to remediation provides the firm a 360-degree view of the mold problem.
 We have completed thousands of mold inspections and remediation and while they all have similarities there are nuisances to each project.

 Do I need to inspect a new home for mold?

 New homes should have mold inspection because there is actually a term we use called new home mold.
 Mold can grow during the home construction process, the crews working on a new home don't have the experience with mold and accordingly are not aware that growth has occurred.

 Mold inspections involve an experienced professional evaluating a home for mold growth.
 Mold inspections have a large visual aspect for mold evaluation, but experienced mold professionals will have infrared cameras to help evaluate a property on an IR level.

 Mold inspectors with remediation experience have the knowledge and experience regarding where mold was found in other homes.
-Mold professional know there are hundreds of factors that lead to mold on a given surface or a specific area, and inspectors utilize this knowledge to thoroughly inspect for mold.
-Insects, cobwebs, termite dame or repairs, sump condition, grading, landscaping, tree canopy, house orientation, building materials, paint and a host of other small nuisances that most likely mean nothing to you but figure into a mold professionals inspection of a property.
+Mold professionals know there are hundreds of factors that lead to mold on a given surface or a specific area, and inspectors utilize this knowledge to thoroughly inspect for mold.
+Insects, cobwebs, termite damage or repairs, sump condition, grading, landscaping, tree canopy, house orientation, building materials, paint and a host of other small nuisances that most likely mean nothing to you but figure into a mold professionals' inspection of a property.